Clinical Testing for Genetic Mutations

 Where to Have Testing

-If a genetic mutation is identified, it can make it affordable for your family to be screened for the mutation.
-Rather than going through an MRI, other family members can submit saliva, or in some cases simple cheek swabs, for “CCM Known Mutation Detection.”
+- If a positive genetic testing result is identified, it can make it affordable for your family to be screened for the mutation.

 Reference: